SUPERCILEX/auto-isa/docs/paper/main.typ

 #show: ieee.with(
   conference: "micro",
-  title: [AutoISA: Automatically Designing Instruction Sets],
+  title: [AutoISA: Automatically Designing Instruction Set Extensions],
   abstract: [
     Modern rack-scale computer systems consist of thousands of processing devices.
     Typically heterogeneous, with unique ISAs for CPUs, GPUs, ML accelerators and possibly more esoteric devices such as PIM and in-network compute.
     Classically, architects design the Instruction Set Architecture (ISA) for each of these devices in a forward directed manner: envision an ISA and build it, port software to it, then revise and expand that ISA over time.
-    This paper describes our work in designing ISAs automatically and in the reverse direction: starting from the applications we wish to run on our computer system, we envision a blank ISA for each processing device, compile applications to fundamental operations (add, mul, or, etc.), and then automatically identify a useful ISA.
+    This paper describes our work in designing ISAs automatically and in the reverse direction: starting from the applications we wish to run on our computer system, we envision a blank base ISA for each processing device, compile applications to fundamental operations (add, mul, or, etc.), and then automatically identify a useful ISA extension.

     Applied to the task of in-(or near-)memory acceleration, we find two surprising results: (1) only around a dozen complex instructions are necessary to accelerate 90-100% of an application's optimizable memory operations (which for most of our applications is 70-90% of their memory traffic); and (2) there is substantial commonality in instructions generated across different applications.
     Approximately half of the top-5 code patterns are shared across all applications.
     Both of these results are encouraging as it means we can build simple, small processing devices for large distributed systems and focus our attention on designing for this much smaller and targeted ISA.